daniel5gh/blog/_posts/2015-03-07-python-qt-event-handling-coroutines.markdown

 a new task it will fire off a `QThread` that runs this callable immediately in the background and returns quickly.

-Then we use `yield` to suspend this coroutine and to pass the, now running, task to the coroutine decorator code.
+Then we use `yield` to suspend this coroutine and to pass the now running task to the coroutine decorator code.
 This decorator is responsible for registering a callback on the task and to send results from the task back to us in the coroutine.
 We need the results to be sent in on the GUI thread as well.
 And to